shaneosullivan/rachelandgarywedding/index.md

 ---
-title: "Rachel and Gary's wedding..."
+title: "Rachel and Gary's wedding"
 ---

 ## Welcome to GitHub Pages